kaol/heist-tutorial/tutorial.md

 Recall that `Builder`, as a type, concerns runtime output.
-The three<sup>[1](#myfootnote1)</sup> fooSplice functions can see use inside a function like `yieldRuntime` or with pureSplice or yieldPure.
+The three<sup>[1](#myfootnote1)</sup> fooSplice functions can see use inside a function like `yieldRuntime` or with `pureSplice` or `yieldPure`.
 They all take a function that turns an input `a` into a value type and something of type `a`.
 For simplicity's sake, I'll use `textSplice` as the example for this section.

 `pureSplice` is typically used along with `textSplice` to make a function that turns runtime values to `Text` and then to splices.